 Scramble through the Lemon Squeezer – a narrow rock crevice on the Appalachian Trail – and hike past Island Pond, Boston Mine, Green Pond, and the Valley of Boulders.

-8.2 miles; moderate.
+8.2 miles.
 Rugged and rocky trail surface, but other than the Lemon Squeezer area, no real scrambling.

 Our two cents: The Lemon Squeezer is a really interesting and fun section of the Appalachian Trail.
 The AT goes through a tight opening in large rocks, squeezes through a narrow section, then scrambles up a rock face.